-I have always loved astronomy.
+I have always loved art and astronomy.

 When I was little, I loved reading Seymour Simon’s picture books about the planets.
 When my sisters and I started a newsletter called “Girls Express” for our homeschooling, I researched and wrote articles about each of the planets.
 I read The Elegant Universe at thirteen and taught a little class on it to my homeschooling group.
 I *almost* double majored in dance and astrophysics, but I was weak on physics and I didn’t want to deal with the data that comes with the subject, so I just majored in dance instead.